Lucky Mobile: History

 After being announced on December 1, 2017, Lucky Mobile launched on December 4.
 At launch, the network is available for users in 17 metro areas in Canada.
 The launch was viewed as a way for BCE to compete with the discount mobile brands Chatr and Public Mobile operated by its competitors Rogers Communications and Telus, respectively.
 Like Chatr, Lucky Mobile offers a limited selection of low end smartphones for sale outright.
 In March 2018, the carrier's service area expanded to include Saskatchewan and Manitoba.

 Network

-Lucky Mobile operates as a mobile virtual network operator offering pre-paid calling, texting, and 3G and 4G throttled speed data running on Bell Mobility's 4G network with pre-paid plans in select Canadian markets.
-In independent speed tests conducted in April 2018, although the Lucky Mobile network shows as 4G on users’ mobile phones, speed tests show maximum download speeds around 3 Mbps which would indicate that speeds on the Lucky Mobile network are indeed throttled.
+Lucky Mobile operates as a mobile virtual network operator offering pre-paid calling, texting, and 4G throttled speed data running on Bell Mobility's 5G network with pre-paid plans in Canada.

-Customers with eSIM enabled smartphones and devices are able to purchase eSIM from Lucky mobile and connect to the network without a physical SIM card.
+Customers with eSIM enabled smartphones and devices are able to purchase eSIM from Lucky Mobile and connect to the network without a physical SIM card.

-Phones

-Lucky Mobile carries five smartphones and one flip phone.

 Retail presence

-Lucky Mobile SIM cards are sold in Visions Electronics, Walmart, Circle K, Glentel (T-Booth Wireless, Wireless Wave), The Source, Giant Tiger and Dollarama locations.
-In addition, customers can also order cards by phone or on the company's website.
-At launch, the company does not operate any stand-alone locations.
+Lucky Mobile SIM cards are sold in Bell, Virgin Plus, Visions Electronics, Walmart, Circle K, Glentel (T-Booth Wireless, Wireless Wave), Best Buy, Best Buy Express, Staples, Giant Tiger and Dollarama locations.